owncast/owncast.github.io/content/releases/owncast-0.0.7.md

 # Major updates

-## Hardware + Codec support
+## Hardware + Additional Codec support

 This release adds initial support for using different video codecs in your encoding.
 If you have hardware, drivers, and software that supports it, you might be able to use VA-API, NVENC (nvidia) or OpenMAX (Raspberry Pi) codecs.
 Read more about the effort involved and the requisite software you will need to have installed [in our documentation](/docs/codecs).

 ## News in the admin

 We added a general purpose place to put information that may be of interest to people operating Owncast instances.
-This simply pulls a static RSS from our web site that is hosted on Github pages.
-There are no logs of these requests and we disable referrer values from being sent.
+Since we're not focused on having a social media presence, we wanted a simple way to reach out to people running Owncast if there's anything useful or important.
+This simply pulls a static [RSS feed](https://owncast.online/news/index.json) from our web site that is hosted on Github pages, so we have no logs of this request.
+Additionally we [wipe out the referrer value](https://github.com/owncast/owncast-admin/blob/develop/utils/apis.ts#L122) in this request.
+Feel free to reach out if you have any concerns.

+## More detailed logging

+To assist people in troubleshooting things that go wrong, this release offers more detailed logging around video.
+You may see more warnings than you're used to seeing, and generally if your server is functioning properly you can ignore them.
+However, feel free to reach out if you are seeing warnings that you're finding unhelpful and we will make sure those warnings are cleared up in future releases.

 ## Others